 EU leaders let down their armed forces for years (divisions existed on paper, hardware rusted, soldiers belittled), now they are about to stretch those men and women in uniform to the max.
 It took France – in a state of war – three long days to properly mobilise more than 3’000 soldiers nationwide in 2015.
 Those men & women have deserved better.

-Fact is, the EU’s strategic security foresight was wrong.
-And the impoverishing of many European nations due to the premature common currency (the EURO should have been the last step in an integration process) has not improved the overall security.
+Not only was the EU’s strategic security & geopolitical foresight wrong or simply non-existent, the impoverishing of many European nations due to the premature introduction of a common currency (it should have been the last step in an integration process) further deteriorated the security & political picture.
 All this made Europe only more dependent on the USA for her security, on China for the Supply Chain and Russia for energy.

 My point is that European leaders have been making well-meaning, but often disastrous strategic security decisions over the past 120 years.
 The extremes of outright aggression and outright pacifism have not served Europe well.
 Europe has often ended up appeasing and enabling aggressors.
 While EU leaders have reasons to be angry, they should first improve their strategic assessment capabilities and carefully weigh their options as well as timing.
 In my humble assessment, Europe – especially post BREXIT – is not only practically defenceless for years and vulnerable to multiple threats, she has prematurely challenged the USA.
 A vulnerable continent is not fully aware into what it has maneuvered itself into.
 The USA may not want to come to the rescue of Europe one more time.